-If you’ve been reading my blog you know I love my peas.
-I think the peas add sweetness and really balance the savoriness of this sauce.
-Of course, adding peas is totally optional.
-Another ingredient, that makes Chicken Stroganoff unique, is paprika.
-Paprika adds a certain depth of flavor and color to the chicken, you just can’t from anything else.
+If you’ve been reading my blog, you know I love my peas.
+I think the peas add sweetness and balance the savoriness of this sauce.
+Of course, adding peas is optional.
+Another ingredient that makes Chicken Stroganoff unique is paprika.
+Paprika adds a certain depth of flavor and color to the chicken; you just can’t from anything else.

 This is my Chicken Stroganoff.

-This is the point where you start *tempering the room temperature sour cream.
+This is the point where you start *tempering the room-temperature sour cream.
 Refer to “Note” below for instructions.
 You don’t want the sour cream to curdle in the sauce.
-Gently combine the tempered sour cream into the main pot, stir to combine
+Gently combine the tempered sour cream in the main pot, and stir to combine.

 Prep Time: 25 minutes